 Web publishing also lets us republish old titles when they become out of print and produce new titles like our Stocksfield Road work from the 1980s which would not otherwise be available.

-Started more than 15 years ago, the latest edition (December 2019) of our look at Waltham Forest’s pubs through the ages, now with pictures.
+Started more than 15 years ago, the latest edition (April 2022) of our look at Waltham Forest’s pubs through the ages, with pictures, and updated for new micro-breweries, taprooms and post-Covid situation.

 Published as a developing work in progress, and updated regularly.